 Make a DIY Ice Pack a 3 different ways.
 You can use water and isopropyl rubbing alcohol, dish soap or corn syrup.
 My favorite way is just using 2 ingredients of water and alcohol which makes a flexible slushy ice pack to use for minor injuries.

-With the amount of injuries I’ve had and with soccer starting up again for my son, I am reminded how much we use ice packs.
+With the number of injuries I’ve had and with soccer starting up again for my son, I am reminded how much we use ice packs.
 Granted, it’s my solution to everything.
 If it hurts, ice it!
 I use ice packs a lot.
 We also do a lot of hot baths with our homemade DIY Bath Detox Recipe.

-Although I have several professional ice packs, a DIY Ice Pack is so easy to make and handy to have.
+Although I have several professional ice packs, my homemade ice packs are so easy to make and handy to have.

 DIY Ice Pack

 When my son was about 18 months old, he was always skinning his knees, so I had several of these DIY Ice Packs made up in those small snack bags.
 It was the perfect size for his little chubby knees.
-I always double bag and of course I would never leave my child alone with one, because I have good common sense.
+I always double bag and of course I would never leave my child alone with one because I have good common sense.